Pallavikumarimdb/AiDrops--Chrome-Extension/README.md

 ## Features

 - **Image Generation**: Generate stunning images based on your text prompts using the Pollinations API.
-- **Downloadable Images**: Easily download the generated images to your device.
 - **User-Friendly Interface**: Simple and intuitive interface for a seamless user experience.

 ## Installation